MicrosoftDocs/security/zero-trust/adopt/identify-protect-sensitive-business-data.md

 #### Discover and identify sensitive business data

 Starting with Microsoft 365, some of the primary tools you use to identify sensitive information that needs to be protected are sensitive information types (SITs) and other classifiers, including trainable classifiers and fingerprints.
-These identifiers help find common sensitive data types, such as credit card numbers or governmental identification numbers, as well as identifying sensitive documents and emails using machine learning and other methods.
+These identifiers help find common sensitive data types, such as credit card numbers or governmental identification numbers, and identifying sensitive documents and emails using machine learning and other methods.
 You can also create custom SITs to identify data that is unique to your environment, including using exact data matching to differentiate data pertaining to specific people—for example, customer PII—that needs special protection.

 When data is added to your Microsoft 365 environment or modified, it is automatically analyzed for sensitive content using any SITs that are presently defined in your tenant.

 You can use content explorer in the Microsoft Purview compliance portal to see any occurrences of detected sensitive data across the environment.
-The results will let you know if you need to customize or tune the SITs for your environment for greater accuracy.
-The results will also give you a first picture of your data stock and your information protection status.
+The results let you know if you need to customize or tune the SITs for your environment for greater accuracy.
+The results also give you a first picture of your data stock and your information protection status.
 For example, if you are receiving too many false positives for a SIT, or not finding known data, you’ll want to create custom copies of the standard SITs and modify them so they work better for your environment.
 You can also refine these using exact data matching.

 Additionally, you can use built-in trainable classifiers to identify documents that belong to certain categories, such as contracts or freight documents.
 If you have specific classes of documents you know you have to identify and potentially protect, you can use samples in the Microsoft Purview compliance portal to train your own classifiers, which can then be used to discover the presence of other documents with similar patterns of content.